-Tool Variations
+Tool variations

-- The content of the PQA can be varied according to the current situation of the institution and any areas of particular concern which the risk analyst or risk manager is emphasizing. - As a consequence, each monthly PQA can have some different analyses, depending on what the risk analyst/ risk manager and/or management team consider to be the most important aspects to point out to senior management at that point in time.
+- The content of the PQA can vary according to the current situation of the institution and any areas of particular concern that the risk analyst or risk manager is emphasizing. - As a consequence, each monthly PQA can have some different analyses, depending on what the risk analyst/ risk manager and/or management team consider to be the most important aspects to point out to senior management at that point in time.